simurai/one-vibrancy/README.md

 # One Vibrancy

-This package adds a vibrancy effect (translucent background) to One themes.
+This package adds a vibrancy effect (translucent background) to Atom One themes.

 > Note: Works only on macOS